DavidM0808/Dumb_Hackathon/README.md

 ## Usage

 1. Open your browser and navigate to http://localhost:5173
+2. **Note**: The app starts with earmuffs active by default (muted state)
-2. Interact with Labubu using the available controls:
+3. Interact with Labubu using the available controls:
+   - **🎧 Earmuffs button**: Toggle audio mute/unmute (click to unmute first)
-   - **❤️ Check button**: Add a heart (like)
+   - **❤️ Check button**: Add a heart (like) - only works when unmuted
-   - **❌ Cross button**: Remove a heart (dislike)
+   - **❌ Cross button**: Remove a heart (dislike) - only works when unmuted
-   - **🎧 Earmuffs button**: Toggle audio mute/unmute
-3. Watch the heart counter and audio status update in real-time
+4. Watch the heart counter and audio status update in real-time
-4. When earmuffs are active, the ear buttons are disabled
+5. When earmuffs are active, the ear buttons are disabled and Labubu wears golden earmuffs

 ## API Endpoints